lscholtes/IMpgDB/README.md

 Scripts to setup and populate a postgres instance for the [IMDB database](https://www.imdb.com/interfaces/).

-I wrote this primarily so that I'd have a somewhat interesting database that I could practice my SQL against.
+I wrote this primarily so that I'd have an interesting database that I could practice my SQL against.

 To use, clone repo and run `make build` to build the docker image.
 This will take a few minutes at least, depending on your internet connection, as it requires downloading around a gigabyte of raw data from [here](https://datasets.imdbws.com/).